-The Safety Managers Group (SMG) is a forum that meets four times annually.
-The SMG is coordinated by RISSB and is composed of rail safety managers from ARA member rail organisations, working together in a cooperative way to:
+The Safety Managers Group (SMG) is a forum that meets three times annually.
+The SMG is coordinated by RISSB and is composed of rail safety managers from member rail organisations, working together in a cooperative way to:

 - provide a forum for free and open exchange of ideas and concepts in relation to safety management in the rail context;

 - provide an opportunity for industry to prepare a common position for further consideration by the Office of the National Rail Safety Regulator (ONRSR) working groups; and

 - facilitate the development of improved industry safety policy and practice with the goal of reducing injury and damage so far as reasonably practicable within the Australasian rail networks, including Heritage operations.

 The Terms of Reference for the SMG are as follows:

 - Participate in free and open exchange of ideas and concepts in relation to rail safety issues

 - Develop Australian rail industry policy position in relation to rail safety policy and practice issues for RISSB Board and ARA Board approval where necessary

 - Provide leadership within the rail industry in relation to improvement of rail safety practice.